Francis Henry Newbery

-Francis Henry Newbery or Fra Newbery (15 May 1855 - 18 December 1946) was a Scottish painter and art educationist, best known as director of the Glasgow School of Art between 1885 and 1917.
+Francis Henry Newbery or Fra Newbery (15 May 1855 - 18 December 1946) was an English painter and art educationist, best known as director of the Glasgow School of Art between 1885 and 1917.
 Under his leadership the School developed an international reputation and was associated with the flourishing of Glasgow Style and the work of Charles Rennie Mackintosh and his circle.
 Newbery helped commission Mackintosh as architect for the now famous School of Art building and was actively involved in its design.

 Biography

 Born in Devon to a shoemaker and his wife, Newbery went to school in Bridport, Dorset, where he qualified as a teacher, and later as an art master.
 While working and studying in London he won an 'Art Master in Training' scholarship in 1881.